How To Paint Brake Calipers

 Article by Mark Trotta

-The calipers in these pictures are from a 1966 Corvette.
-They were initially cleaned during disassembly, but more cleaning was done before painting.
+Although these were initially cleaned during disassembly, more cleaning was done before painting.

 I sprayed the calipers with brake parts cleaner, then scrubbed them with a wire brush.
 For the tight spots I used scuff pads, followed up with more brake parts cleaner.
-After blow-drying with compressed air I allowed to dry thoroughly.
+After blow-drying with compressed air, I allowed all the parts to dry thoroughly.

 The piston bores and bleeder valve holes are not to be painted, and need to be covered up during the painting process.
 I put old bleeder screws and stuffed rags in the bores, then reinstalled the old bore seals.